Utah

 Mexican Hat Rock.

 This morning we joined the throng of tourists photographing Mesa Arch.
 We got to the trailhead more than an hour before sunrise, and there were already several cars in the parking lot.
-We were able to set up our tripod in a decent spot near the arch, but we were soon surrounded by a crowd.
-Seeing the sun rise through the arch was spectacular, and the photos are going to be awesome, but the number of people around us detracted from the experience a bit.
-This confirms our inclination to minimize our time in national parks, and discover more off-the-beaten-path locations in Utah.
+Clearly we weren’t the only ones with the bright idea to arrive early.
+We were able to set up our tripod in a decent spot near the arch, but we were soon surrounded by a crowd of photographers jockeying for position.
+Seeing the sun rise through the arch was spectacular — the underside of the arch glows orange from reflected light, creating an absolutely stunning effect — and the photos are going to be awesome.
+But the number of people around us detracted from the experience a bit.
+This confirms our inclination to minimize our time in national parks and discover more off-the-beaten-path locations in Utah.

-We explored some more of the park in the morning, then decided to check out the area along the Colorado River in the afternoon.
-We drove within an imposing red canyon alongside the beautiful meandering river, stopping at every viewpoint.
-The Colorado River is really long, so we only saw a very small portion of it today.
+We explored some more of Canyonlands in the morning, then decided to check out the area along the Colorado River in the afternoon.
+We drove within an imposing red canyon alongside the beautiful meandering river, stopping at every viewpoint to take it all in.
+The Colorado River is really long — 1,450 miles (2,330 km) to be exact — so we only saw a very small portion of it today.
 It’s impressive how much impact it’s had on the landscapes around it, having carved out the canyon here in Moab as well as the Grand Canyon and many others on its way from the Rocky Mountains to Mexico.
+Patient erosion over millions of years creates some pretty dramatic results.

 Sunrise at Mesa Arch in Canyonlands National Park.

 We started the day by photographing Balanced Rock in Arches National Park.
-Just before sunrise, this precarious rock formation looked beautiful silhouetted against the La Sal Mountains.
+Just before sunrise, this precarious rock formation looked beautiful silhouetted against the La Sal Mountains — it really does look like it could topple over at any moment.
 We then checked out a few of the park’s other features, including the Windows and Delicate Arch.
+Arches has the highest density of natural stone arches in the world, and it’s not hard to see why it’s such a popular park.

 We headed back into the town of Moab to get lunch and groceries before moving on.
 We were intending to try a new restaurant, but Quesadilla Mobilla was so good that we couldn’t resist going there again!
-Once we had resupplied, we began our homeward journey, driving north as far as the quaint historic town of Helper, where we got a site at Castle Gate RV Park.
+Sometimes you find a place that’s just perfect, and you have to embrace it.
+Once we had resupplied, we began our homeward journey, driving north as far as the quaint historic town of Helper (great name for a town, by the way), where we got a site at Castle Gate RV Park.

 Balanced Rock in Arches National Park.

-Today we started our long drive from Utah back to Seattle.
+Today we continued our long drive from Utah back to Seattle.
 We made sure to stop in Salt Lake City for a quick look around and a bite to eat.
-We were impressed with the mix of green parks, historic architecture, and modern design — the city library is a particularly striking contemporary building.
+We were impressed with the mix of green parks, historic architecture, and modern design.
+The city library is a particularly striking contemporary building that looks like it was designed by someone who really loves geometric shapes.
 We got excellent sushi and tempura from Takashi for lunch, then hit the road.

 Never content to take the shortest path, we went a hundred miles out of our way to swing past the Great Salt Lake and cross the vast Bonneville Salt Flats to the west of SLC.
-The endless white plain of salt brought back fond memories of our adventures in Bolivia, where we crossed the Salar de Uyuni (biggest salt flat in the world).
-That expedition required four-wheel drive vehicles and took several days; our drive today was considerably shorter and easier.
-After the salt flats, we got to see a portion of northeastern Nevada, then southern Idaho — where the rolling hills and farmland seemed odd after so many days among strange rock formations in southern Utah.
+The endless white plain of salt brought back fond memories of our adventures in Bolivia, where we crossed the Salar de Uyuni (the biggest salt flat in the world).
+That expedition required four-wheel drive vehicles and took several days; our drive today was considerably shorter and easier — no risk of getting stuck in the middle of nowhere.
+After the salt flats, we got to see a portion of northeastern Nevada, then southern Idaho — where the rolling hills and farmland seemed almost jarring after so many days among strange rock formations in southern Utah.
+It was like driving back through time to normalcy.

 Bonneville Salt Flats.